 Population Health Research Postdoctoral Fellowship

-The Clinical and Translational Science Institute (CTSI) at the University of Rochester Medical Center is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
+The University of Rochester Clinical & Translational Science Institute (UR CTSI) is seeking outstanding candidates for a Population Health Research Postdoctoral Fellowship.
 The position is fully funded for a one-year period beginning August 16, 2019.
 The goal is to produce interdisciplinary researchers, trained in team science and competency-based skills, who can conceptualize research across the translational continuum from basic research through population health.
 Fellows will choose one of three tracks: Electronic Health Record as a Resource for Research; National, Regional and Local Database Analytics; and Population Health Behavior Change.
-This program will utilize existing University of Rochester infrastructures, including (but not limited to) the CTSI, Institute for Data Science, Center for Biomedical Informatics, Department of Public Health Sciences, Center for Community Health, Population Health Coordinating Committee, Global/Territorial Health Network, and National Center for Deaf Health Research, as well as existing training resources.
+This program will utilize existing University of Rochester infrastructures, including (but not limited to) the UR CTSI, Institute for Data Science, Center for Biomedical Informatics, Department of Public Health Sciences, Center for Community Health, Population Health Coordinating Committee, Global/Territorial Health Network, and National Center for Deaf Health Research, as well as existing training resources.
 Postdocs will develop and complete a population health research project within an existing research program and participate in didactic and hands-on training experiences.

 The program is structured to enhance translational research in several ways: